wwood/CoverM/README.md

 CoverM is made available under GPL3+.
 See LICENSE.txt for details.
 Copyright Ben Woodcroft.

-Developed by Ben Woodcroft at the [Australian Centre for Ecogenomics](http://ecogenomic.org).
+Developed by Ben Woodcroft at the Queensland University of Technology [Microbiome Research Group](https://www.qut.edu.au/news?id=159549).